This article first appeared on Jul 16, 2018. It’s being republished with the hope it will evoke a reflection.

 Throughout history, the bloodshed, violence, enslavement, and oppression were conducted by, and were a result of inter-Habesha elite feud and rivalry.
 The ordinary Habesha and non-Habesha alike had to pay the heavy price for the adventures of the Ethiopian warlords and those who inherited their hegemonic aspirations.
 Therefore, recognizing that fact and diligently working to bring a closure to it will go a long way towards reconciliation.
 Call it computing as opposed to elementary addition.

 Major Dawit often explains his stay in Eritrea, his love escapades, and his career as a soldier, in a very sentimental way.
 However, he never wrote an honest appraisal of the atrocities that were committed on Eritreans, about the gruesome stuff I witnessed since early childhood.
 Certainly, atrocities and oppression don’t happen in a vacuum, but through agents who execute them.
 I will like to remind Major Dawit who the agents were: In the past, they were the king’s and the Derg’s men with guns, soldiers who torched dozens of villages, killed and displaced tens of thousands of people who are still languishing in refugee camps in The Sudan, Yemen, and Ethiopia.
 In the present, it is his friends, the PFDJ, who have imprisoned thousands of people and caused the exile of hundreds of thousands and are relentlessly wreaking havoc all over the place.
-I wish the elite could remember all of that—it’s the secret to understand the psyche of Eritreans who yearn for a closure but are insulted instead.
+I wish the elite could remember all of that—it’s the secret to understanding the psyche of Eritreans who yearn for a closure but are insulted instead.

 A few vocal elements like me buying into the retail arithmetic of addition cannot solve anything unless the refugees, the exiled, and the prisoners are added in numbers more than a few digits–when you add salt in a dish, you don’t add individual grains separately, you add it in bulk.
-Therefore, I would subscribe to Dr. Abiy’s addition arithmetic, when it becomes mathematics and helps in adding Eritreans in their own country—that will be the challenging math of adding in seven digits, and it will be an all-encompassing science.
+Therefore, I would subscribe to Dr. Abiy’s addition arithmetic, when it becomes mathematics and helps in adding Eritreans in their own country—that will be the challenging math of adding in seven digits, and it will be an all-encompassing developed math.
 Worse, adding an embarrassing tyrant to the mix, a man who keeps subtracting tens of thousands of Eritreans every day, is not appealing.

 I think Major Dawit should appreciate the distance his country has traveled since 1991.
 That journey, with all its shortcomings, is an impressive trip that has paved the way for Ethiopia to have a leader like Dr. Abiy.
 It is a journey that enabled parties to compete and assert their ballot box muscles, and it is one that allowed Ethiopians to debate their affairs freely, to demonstrate and express themselves, and it has enabled the prime minister to free prisoners and bring back exiles in droves.
 Disappointingly, Major Dawit, could not even shyly mention in comparison, the tragedy that Eritreans are subjected to under his friends, the PFDJ.
 He doesn’t express a word of compassion in solidarity with the suffering Eritreans while he displays superficial agonies over the lack of unity between Eritreans and Ethiopians, a unity for which his wishes lavishly flow like a wild beehive honey.
 For instance, Major Dawit worked closely with Petros Solomon in the eighties.
 Now his old friend Petros is languishing in jail together with his wife–did the Major entertain the idea of adding Petros in the Medemer exercise?
 I say that because I am not in prison and I can always add myself anytime I wish.